djengineer/bounty-dapp/README.md

 This is a dApp for posting, accepting and completing jobs.

 ## Dev Notes:
+- There will be errors in the test.
+Please see Test Notes below.
+- Please update metamask to the latest version.

-- I could not access the EthPM website to find the libraries.
+- I could not access the EthPM website.
+It just could not load up for me.
 - I have tried to use IPFS for user profile photos but I could not access the IPFS nodes in the ipfs web, even with the IPFS companion.